MicrosoftDocs/windows-itpro-docs/windows/keep-secure/implement-microsoft-passport-in-your-organization.md

 <li>Azure AD subscription</li>
 <li>[Azure AD Connect](http://go.microsoft.com/fwlink/p/?LinkId=616792)</li>
 <li>AD CS with NDES</li>
-<li>Configuration Manager (current branch) or Configuration Manager 2016 Technical Preview for domain-joined certificate enrollment, or InTune for non-domain-joined devices, or a non-Microsoft MDM service that supports Passport for Work</li>
+<li>Configuration Manager for domain-joined certificate enrollment, or InTune for non-domain-joined devices, or a non-Microsoft MDM service that supports Passport for Work</li>
 </ul></td>
 </tr>
 </tbody>
 </table>

-Configuration Manager and MDM provide the ability to manage Passport policy and to deploy and manage certificates protected by Passport.
+Configuration Manager and MDM provide the ability to manage Windows Hello for Business policy and to deploy and manage certificates protected by Windows Hello for Business.

-Azure AD provides the ability to register devices with your enterprise and to provision Passport for organization accounts.
+Azure AD provides the ability to register devices with your enterprise and to provision Windows Hello for Business for organization accounts.

-Active Directory provides the ability to authorize users and devices using keys protected by Passport if domain controllers are running Windows 10 and the Microsoft Passport provisioning service in Windows 10 AD FS.
+Active Directory provides the ability to authorize users and devices using keys protected by Windows Hello for Business if domain controllers are running Windows 10 and the Windows Hello for Business provisioning service in Windows 10 AD FS.

-## Passport for BYOD
+## Windows Hello for BYOD

-Passport can be managed on personal devices that your employees use for work purposes using MDM.
-On personal devices, users can create a personal Passport PIN for unlocking the device and a separate work PIN for access to work resources.
+Windows Hello can be managed on personal devices that your employees use for work purposes using MDM.
+On personal devices, users can create a personal Windows Hello PIN for unlocking the device and a separate work PIN for access to work resources.
-The work PIN is managed using the same Passport policies that you can use to manage Passport on organization owned devices.
+The work PIN is managed using the same Windows Hello for Business policies that you can use to manage Windows Hello for Business on organization-owned devices.
 The personal PIN is managed separately using DeviceLock policy.
 DeviceLock policy can be used to control length, complexity, history, and expiration requirements and can be configured using the [Policy configuration service provider](http://go.microsoft.com/fwlink/p/?LinkID=623244).

 ## Related topics